MoebiusSolutions/xml2json/README.md

 # Change History

+1.0.1-MOESOL-3

+* Updated XmlToJsonService.doExpandArrays() behavior to include a single-element array at the root.
+This results in a more consistent structure.

 1.0.1-MOESOL-2

 * Fixed bug in XmlToJsonService.doExpandArrays() that didn't apply arrays to elements without nested content or elements